Asia-Pacific: Overview of antitrust regimes

 As part of this project, an initiative was taken to set up a database for identifying monopolies, which will enable the AFCCP to register entities that monopolise the market and actions that violate consumer rights.

 Further, in light of the pandemic, steps were taken to protect consumers against price hikes being introduced by companies taking advantage of the COVID-19 crisis.
 For example, on 12 February 2020, the Mongolian government passed a resolution empowering AFCCP to adopt measures to prevent and combat excessive pricing, artificial scarcity, misleading advertisements, commodity overstock and speculation in an emergency situation.
+In 2020, the AFCCP fined various companies, including meat suppliers, supermarkets and pharmaceutical companies, which adopted anticompetitive practices.

 The MmCC has so far received about ten complaints, reportedly involving the pharmaceutical, education, construction and transportation sectors.
 To the best of our knowledge, the MmCC has not yet begun full-fledged enforcement operations.
 It is laying the foundation for enforcing competition laws and increasing awareness for such laws.